Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 - Mobile upwards

-> used Chrome Dev Tools to continuously check structure and responsiveness from mobile up through to desktop view.
+> Used Chrome Dev Tools to continuously check structure and responsiveness from mobile up through to desktop view.

 - Browsers